Pregnancy urine often appears lighter in color and may have a stronger odor due to hormonal changes and increased hydration.

 The Role of Prenatal Vitamins on Urine Appearance

 Prenatal vitamins are essential for supporting both maternal health and fetal development during pregnancy.
-However, they can also influence how one’s urine appears and smells significantly.
+However, they can also influence how one’s urine appears and smells.

-Folic acid is another critical component of prenatal vitamins known for its role in preventing neural tube defects in developing fetuses; however, excessive amounts might lead to brighter yellow hues in urine—a harmless effect signaling adequate vitamin intake!
+Folic acid is another critical component of prenatal vitamins known for its role in preventing neural-tube defects in developing fetuses; excessive amounts might lead to brighter yellow hues in urine—a harmless effect that simply reflects adequate vitamin intake.

 Key Takeaways: Pregnancy Urine